 So maybe you’re not always alone on the lake, and you prefer having a buddy with you when you fish.
 This inflatable pontoon boat comes equipped with two seats, allowing a maximum weight capacity of 650lbs to accommodate two adults.
 Assembling in just under 10 minutes, this pick lets you set up and pack your boat away in record time.

-If you want to speed up your boat, the design comes with a motor mount that lets you convert the paddle-powered vessel to a motorized pontoon.
+If you want to speed up your pontoon, the design comes with a motor mount that lets you convert the paddle-powered vessel to a motorized pontoon.
 Using robust tubes, NOMA-certified aluminum floors, and full fabric covers on the slat roll up, this boat provides comfort, versatility, and durability for unlimited fishing trips with your best bud.

 Simple yet sturdy, this pontoon boat features a double-seat design that easily converts to a one-person expedition raft.
 The durable boat touts a sturdy construction with a weight capacity of up to 750lbs.
 Its ultra durable framework and PVC pontoons keep rugged river conditions in mind, providing stable performance even in tough weather and challenging waters.